History and Nature of the Jeffreys-Lindley Paradox: Statistical Background

 where \( p(y \, | \, \Mc_{k}) \) is known as the marginal likelihood, that is, the likelihood function of the free parameters \( \theta_{k} \) under \( \Mc_{k} \) integrated out with respect to a prior distribution \( \pi( \theta \, | \, \Mc_{k}) \):

 The purpose of the Bayes factor $\text{BF}_{10}(y)$ is to ``grade the decisiveness of the evidence'' \citep[p.
 432]{Jeffreys1961}.
 In contrast to the \( p \)-value, this pertains to both $\mathcal{M}_0$ and $\mathcal{M}_1$.
 Specifically, a $\text{BF}_{10}(y)$ much larger than 1 indicates evidence for $\mathcal{M}_1$ over $\mathcal{M}_0$; a $\text{BF}_{10}(y)$ near 0 indicates evidence for $\mathcal{M}_0$ over $\mathcal{M}_1$ (i.e., ``evidence of absence''); and a $\text{BF}_{10}(y)$ near 1 indicates that the data are insufficiently diagnostic (``absence of evidence''; \citealp{KeysersEtAl2020}).
 Note that for the construction of a Bayes factor a \emph{pair of priors} needs to be selected, one for each model.
-Jeffreys did so with great care for various statistical models and documented the results in his magnum opus \emph{Theory of Probability} \citep{Jeffreys1939,Jeffreys1948,Jeffreys1961}.
-As will become apparent below, one of the defining features of the Bayes factor is that it does not depend on a constant multiple of the standard error.
+Jeffreys did so with great care for various statistical models and documented the results in his magnum opus \emph{Theory of Probability} \citep{Jeffreys1939,Jeffreys1948,Jeffreys1961}.\footnote{For his Bayes factor tests, Jeffreys proposed prior distributions that did not reflect strong advance knowledge and that obeyed several logical desiderata (e.g., \citealp{BayarriEtAl2012,ConsonniEtAl2018,LyEtAl2016}).
+Note that the paradox manifests itself regardless of how the prior distribution is defined, under regularity conditions.} As will become apparent below, one of the defining features of the Bayes factor is that it does not depend on a constant multiple of the standard error.
 The additional involvement of sample size is what generates the paradox.

 To set the stage we start by discussing the 1957 article from Dennis Lindley .
-We then list Jeffreys's work on the paradox as expressed in a series of 15 articles and two books from 1935 to 1957.
+We then list Jeffreys's work on the paradox as expressed in a series of 16 articles and two books from 1935 to 1957.
 In order to drive home the point that the paradox was central to Jeffreys's tests, our treatment aims to be comprehensive.
 The included quotations are unusual both in their number and in their length, but we believe this is necessary in order to (1) irrevocably refute the common misconception that Jeffreys had ignored or neglected the paradox; (2) support the claim that the paradox in fact presents a defining feature of the Bayes factor hypothesis test; (3) demonstrate the different ways in which Jeffreys explained why a measure of evidence cannot depend on a constant multiple of the standard error.